spShashankGit/Dev-Journal/word2vec.md

 $$\text{Similarity} = \frac{-0.0225}{0.286 \times 0.672} = \frac{-0.0225}{0.192} \approx \mathbf{-0.11}$$

+A score of -0.11 is very close to 0.

 ### How to Interpret the Score
 The result is always a number between -1 and 1: